-- 17.1 Transitional arrangements contained in the Minister's Order dated 12 January 2011, state that Council investments purchased prior to 31 July 2008, which complied with the previous Minister's Order, are taken to be in compliance with the current Minister's Order.
-This same 'grandfathering' provision applies to this Investment policy. - 17.2 Council will continue to hold investments that fall under the Minister's grandfathering provisions until maturity or until such time as the market price of such investments will allow a sale considered to be financially beneficial without financial loss to Council.
+- 18.1 Transitional arrangements contained in the Minister's Order dated 12 January 2011, state that Council investments purchased prior to 31 July 2008, which complied with the previous Minister's Order, are taken to be in compliance with the current Minister's Order.
+This same 'grandfathering' provision applies to this Investment policy. - 18.2 Council will continue to hold investments that fall under the Minister's grandfathering provisions until maturity or until such time as the market price of such investments will allow a sale considered to be financially beneficial to Council.